breadboard-ai/breadboard/seeds/breadboard-web/README.md

 The typical worker lifecycle is as follows:

-1. The host sends a `start` message to the worker, supplying the board to load.
+1. The host sends a `load` message to the worker, supplying the board to load.
+2. The worker loads the board and sends a `load` message with the information about the board back to the host.
+3. The host sends a `start` message to the worker.
-2. The worker loads the board and sends a `beforehandler` message to the host for each node that is about to be run.
+4. The worker loads the board and sends a `beforehandler` message to the host for each node that is about to be run.
-3. The worker sends an `input` message to the host for each node that requires input.
+5. The worker sends an `input` message to the host for each node that requires input.
-4. The host responds to each `input` message with an `input` message containing the input values for the node.
+6. The host responds to each `input` message with an `input` message containing the input values for the node.
-5. The worker sends an `output` message to the host for each node that is producing output.
+7. The worker sends an `output` message to the host for each node that is producing output.
-6. The worker sends a `proxy` message to the host for each node that is requesting a proxy object.
+8. The worker sends a `proxy` message to the host for each node that is requesting a proxy object.
-7. The host responds to each `proxy` message with a `proxy` message containing the proxy object for the node.
+9. The host responds to each `proxy` message with a `proxy` message containing the proxy object for the node.
-8. The worker sends an `end` message to the host when the board is done running.
+10. The worker sends an `end` message to the host when the board is done running.
-9. If an error occurs, the worker sends an `error` message to the host.
+11. If an error occurs, the worker sends an `error` message to the host.